 10. Access Mortgages at Any Age

-Unlike in many other countries, age is not much of an issue, and Spanish mortgage providers are open to lending to older buyers who can lend on pension income.
+Unlike in many other countries, age is not much of an issue, and Spanish banks are open to lending to older buyers who live on pension income.
+For buyers in retirement or approaching it, this opens up options that may not exist in their home market.
+There’s also a specialist product called the Spanish lifetime mortgage, designed specifically for residents aged 65 and over.

 Getting a mortgage for Spanish property purchases

 When applying for a Spanish mortgage, your loan-to-value (LTV) ratio will be one of the main factors determining how much you can borrow.
-Local banks typically lend up to 70% of the property price for non-residents, but this can vary depending on net monthly income, resident status, credit history, and property value.
+Local banks typically lend up to 80% of the property price for residents, and 70% for non-residents, but this can vary depending on net monthly income, resident status, credit history, and property value.

 Getting in touch